 Americanaville, the brand, grew from a love of this country and for a love of Livingston, Tennessee, the small town in what is known as the Upper Cumberland area of the state and sets firmly in the Appalachia region of the United States.
 The town promotes itself as the Home of Live Americana Music.

 The concept for Americanaville began in Mark Houser’s Livingston, Tennessee basement on, Thursday, July 25, 2013.
 Houser began drawing the various ways that Americanaville could have a positive influence on the community and the country.
 He began to secure the trademark for the name Americanaville on August 5, 2013.
 In 2015 he wrote a song titled Americanaville and as time passed he recorded the song as the title cut of his 2021 Bluegrass/Americana album of the same name.
-Tena Rogers, believer in and then a partner in the Americanaville brand in 2017 and diligently worked on the album’s release and expanding the brand Americanaville..
+Tena Rogers, became a believer in and then a partner in the Americanaville brand in 2017 and diligently worked on the album’s release and expanding the brand Americanaville..

-On May 6, 2021, Americanaville will open for the first show ever at 208 S Church Street, in Livingston, Tennessee.
-Dave Gibson and Gary Hannan, two renown songwriters with eight number one hits between them, will be the first performers.
+on May 6, 2021, Americanaville opened for the first show ever at 208 S Church Street, in Livingston, Tennessee.
+Dave Gibson and Gary Hannan, two renown songwriters with eight number one hits between them, were the first performers.

 Come see Americanaville in Livingston, Tennessee and celebrate small town rural America as well as suburbia and the nation’s bigger cities, for any place could be your Americanaville.
 As the song sings “It’s who you are, it’s how you feel, Americanaville!”